institut-de-genomique/saturn/README.md

 # ACKNOWLEDGMENTS

-Jean-Marc Aury, Amin Madoui and Stefan Engelen - NaS's authors
+Stefan Engelen, Cyril Firmo, Amin Madoui and Jean-Marc Aury - Saturn's authors

 This work was financially supported by the Genoscope, Institut de Genomique, CEA and Agence Nationale de la